ThembaniSingo/TimeFormatConverter/README.md

 # TimeFormatConverter

-A program to convert from 24-hour notation to 12-hour notation This is a simple C++ program to convert a given time from 24-hour notation to 12-hour notation.
+This is a simple C++ program to convert a given time from 24-hour notation to 12-hour notation.
 It prompts the user to enter the hours and minutes, validates the input, and then displays the converted time.